-Some more embedded payment programs where users may save bank data and complete transactions in one location are Google Pay, Venmo, and Apple Pay.
+Google Pay, Venmo, and Apple Pay are some more embedded payment programs where users may save bank data and complete transactions in one location.

 Embedded Card Payments

-When financing products or credit are incorporated into a non-financial services provider, such as a store or marketplace, buyers can access various deferred payment facilities without going to a lender or bank.
+Buyers can access various deferred payment facilities without going to a lender or bank when financing products or credit are incorporated into a non-financial services provider, such as a store or marketplace.

 Embedded lending, more often known as BNPL, is well-known in consumer-focused embedded finance due to the prevalence and success of big businesses.
-However, a growing B2B BNPL market offers firms access to a better digital trade credit alternative, doing away with the need for onerous paperwork and drawn-out approval processes.
+However, a growing B2B BNPL market offers firms a better digital trade credit alternative, eliminating the need for onerous paperwork and drawn-out approval processes.